LNG Markets in Transition – The great reconfiguration

-Anouk, formally with the IEA where she focused on China and Latin America market, joined the OIES in 2009.
-At the OIES she focuses on the European natural gas issues with particular emphasis on the gas market fundamentals and power generation.
-Her main areas of expertise include building scenarios on European natural gas demand and supply.
+Anouk, formally with the IEA where she focused on China, Latin America and later the IEA members gas markets, joined the OIES in 2004.
+At the OIES she focuses on the European (and South American) natural gas issues with particular emphasis on the gas market fundamentals, building scenarios and power generation.

 Brian is a Senior Visiting Research Fellow.
 He is currently Director of LNG within Energy and Power, based in London and manages a variety of LNG projects for both onshore and offshore (FLNG) applications.
 He was previously Engineering Manager with MW Kellogg and Facilities Engineering Manager with J Ray McDermott one of the world’s leading offshore contractors.